srswetha/learning-tool/README.md

-# 🛠 LDSE Tool - Learning Driven Software Engineering
+# 🛠 Learning Tool - Learning Driven Software Engineering

 The **LDSE Tool** is designed to help software engineers enhance their learning experience through a structured, research-backed approach.
 It provides curated learning resources, interactive mini-projects, and progress tracking to **streamline the learning process** based on real-world challenges faced by developers.